-Listener port.
-Enter the TCP/IP port numbers which the Flow Monitor collector service should use to listen for flow information.
-Flow Monitor can listen on one or more ports, with port 9999 being the default.
-The sources sending flow information to Flow Monitor must send data using one of these port numbers.
+S Listener(s).
+Enter the TCP/IP port numbers or IP address on which the Flow Monitor collector service should use to listen for flow information.
+Flow Monitor can listen on one or more ports/IP addresses, with port 9999 being the default.
+If no IP address is defined, the default address of 0.0.0.0 is used.
+The sources sending flow information to Flow Monitor must send data using one of these port numbers and/or IP addresses.